zardoy/github-manager/README.md

 Of course, Project Manager is a more comprehensive extension for working with git dirs (tags, bookmarks and so on...)

-## Bonus Commands
+## Additional Commands

 <!-- TODO rephrase -->
 > Note: All commands don't cache anything, so their lists would always be in sync with your directories.
-If you feel that some of the commands are slow, open an issue.

 ### Show Non-Git Directories (show-non-git-dirs)